Get a property report and suburb profile for any property in St Leonards

 St Leonards suburb profile

 St Leonards is a bustling suburb located on Sydney's lower North Shore, approximately 5km from the CBD.
-Known for its vibrant commercial district, it is a hub for business and healthcare, featuring the Royal North Shore Hospital and numerous corporate offices.
-The suburb offers a mix of modern high-rise apartments and older residential homes, catering to a diverse population of professionals and families.
-With excellent public transport options, including a major train station and bus services, St Leonards provides easy access to the city and surrounding areas.
-Its thriving dining scene, shopping facilities, and proximity to parks make it a convenient and attractive place to live.
+Known for its vibrant commercial district, it is a hub for business and healthcare, housing the Royal North Shore Hospital and numerous corporate offices.
+The suburb offers a mix of high-rise apartments and charming older homes, catering to a diverse population of professionals and families.
+With excellent public transport options, including a major train station, St Leonards provides easy access to the city and surrounding areas.
+Its blend of urban convenience and local amenities makes it a sought-after location for residents and businesses alike.

 St Leonards property market performance

 St Leonards' property market has remained stable over the past 12 months, with no change in median house and unit values.
-The median house price stands at $4.02 million, while the median unit price is $1.16 million.
-This stability reflects a balanced demand for both property types in the area.
+The median house price stands at $4.02 million, while the median unit price is $1.12 million, indicating consistent demand in the area.

-Sales activity has been limited for houses, with only 2 sold in the past 12 months, compared to 67 units.
-Houses are taking longer to sell, with a median of 89 days on the market, while units are moving slightly faster at 71 days, indicating a more active unit market.
+Sales activity has been limited for houses, with only 2 sold in the past 12 months, compared to 42 units.
+Houses are taking longer to sell, with a median of 89 days on the market, while units are moving slightly faster at 71 days, suggesting a more active unit market.

-The rental market in St Leonards has seen a modest increase for units, with rents rising by 3.5% over the last 12 months, while house rents have remained unchanged.
-The average rent for houses is $785, and for units, it is $880, suggesting a stronger demand for rental units.
+The rental market in St Leonards has seen modest growth, with house rents increasing by 0.9% and unit rents rising by 3.5% over the last 12 months.
+Average rents are $805 for houses and $880 for units, reflecting a steady demand for rental properties.

 Median price - houses$4.02MPast 3 months